PUP-BSIT/project-appvengers/documents/markdown/iBudget_AI_Agent_System_Prompt.md

   }'
 ```

-Expected: The AI should respond with personalized financial insights based on the provided context.
+Expected: The AI should respond with personalized financial insights based on the provided context, and subsequent messages with the same sessionId should maintain conversation history.